NordicSemiconductor/pc-nrfconnect-cellularmonitor/doc/docs/overview.md

 See [Managing modem credentials](./managing_credentials.md).

-## Feedback tab

-The Feedback tab lets you send feedback about nRF Connect Cellular Monitor application to the application development team.

 ## Log

 The Log panel allows you to view the most important log events, tagged with a timestamp.
 Each time you open the app, a new session log file is created.
 You can find the Log panel and its controls, below the main application Window.